 is an anthropologist, translator, curator and filmmaker working between academia and art.

 Isabel holds a PhD in anthropology from Goethe University Frankfurt.
 Her thesis explores the materiality of death in a Ghanaian Ewe community and looks at how a political economy of death is created in engaging with the material world.
-Her first short film ‘Now I Am Dead’ is a collaboration with Philipp Bergmann and was recently featured, among others, in the program of the German International Ethnographic Film Festival (GIEFF).
+Her first short film ‘Now I Am Dead’ is a collaboration with Philipp Bergmann and was recently featured at numerous film festivals, conferences and exhibitions.

 Get in touch if you have requests for translation, writing and editorial work.